Dancing with the Stars: Vote FAQ

 1. How does the show work this season?

-During the live show every Monday night for the Fall 2014 season, the stars will dance their hearts out.
+During the live show every Monday night for the Spring 2016 season, the stars will dance their hearts out.
 Then, fans like you vote for your favorite dancers.
 Your votes will be combined with the judges scores, and the following week, the pair with the lowest combination of votes and scores will be eliminated.

 The scoring and format of the show is unique to the series and is not based on a standard dance championship.
 The competition is governed by the Official Rules made available to each couple; the summary here is for informational purposes only.